GiovanniKl/MyFxsPackage/README.md

 # MyFxsPackage
-Package of useful functions for Python 3.7.
+Package of useful functions for Python 3.7, mostly used for experimental data analysis.

+*Warning: Czech words included!*

 ## List of functions
 ### `getr2(y, yfit)`